dotlang/language/README.md

 # Type System

 ## Variabe definition
+- ref-assignment for val is only possible upon declaration.
+A val, after declaration cannot be on the left side of `=` or `:=`.
 - Storage class, type: `storage_class var_name: type = rvalue`
 - Every variable must have a type.
 You define variables using `var` keyword: `var x: int` (This defined a new variable named `x` which is an integer number).
 - Each variable must have a value upon declaration.
 Either you assign a value explicitly or compiler will set default value of that type.